aryeelab/guideseq/README.md

 - **Optional Parameters**:
 	- `--min_quality`: The minimum quality of a read for it to be considered in the consolidation
 	- `--min_frequency`: The minimum frequency of a read for the position to be consolidated
-- **Example Usage**:
+- **Runnable Example**:
 	- `python guideseq/guideseq.py consolidate --read1 test/data/umitagged/EMX1.r1.umitagged.fastq --read2 test/data/umitagged/EMX1.r2.umitagged.fastq --outfolder test/output/`

 ### `align` Sites to Genome

 - **Functionality**: Given the consolidated forward and reverse reads, execute a paired-end mapping of the sequences to the reference genome using the `bwa` package.
 Outputs an alignment `.sam` file to the `outfolder`.
-- **Required Parameters**:
+- **Runnable Example**:
 	- `--bwa`: Path to the `bwa` executable
 	- `--genome`: Path to the reference genome FASTA file
 	- `--read1`: Path to the consolidated forward read FASTQ file
 	- `--read2`: Path to the consolidated reverse read FASTQ file
 	- `--outfolder`: Path to the folder in which the output files will be saved
 - **Example Usage**:
-	- `python /path/to/guideseq.py align --bwa /usr/bin/bwa --genome /data/hg19.fasta --read1 /data/control_read1.fastq --read2 /data/control_read2.fastq --outfolder /data/output`
+	- `python guideseq/guideseq.py align --bwa bwa --genome test/test_genome.fa --read1 test/data/consolidated/EMX1.r1.consolidated.fastq --read2 test/data/consolidated/EMX1.r2.consolidated.fastq --outfolder test/output/`

 ### `identify` Off-target Site Candidates